-That’s why meal planning can help you lose weight by eating more mindfully — you’re taking the time to think through your meals and choose nutritious food rather than just grabbing whatever’s available when hunger strikes.
-To help you avoid unintentionally piling too much on your plate, making sure your food fits into Beachbody’s portion fix containers before you plate or pack it up can help you keep your calories and macros in check.
+That’s why meal planning can help you lose weight by allowing you to eat more mindfully — you’re taking the time to think through your meals and choose nutritious food rather than just grabbing whatever’s available when hunger strikes.
+To help you avoid unintentionally piling too much on your plate, making sure your food fits into Beachbody’s portion-control containers before you plate it or pack it up can help you keep your calories and macros in check.

 “Planning a weekly menu increases mindfulness for what you’re eating, which results in healthier food choices and less room for junk food,” says Cate Ritter, a certified nutritionist and owner of Cate’s Nutrition Kitchen.

 And meal planning isn’t just for meals — you can (and should!) put healthy snacks on the schedule each day.
 Snack choices can make or break your diet, Schreiber says, so it’s important to have a game plan for those, too.

 4. You’ll carve out extra time in your schedule.

 Yes, there’s a time commitment — at the beginning of the week, you’ll invest a few hours planning out your schedule, shopping for healthy ingredients, and batch-prepping your meals.
 But you won’t waste time before every… single… meal rummaging through the kitchen, trying to figure out what to cook.
 You can just heat and eat the meals you already planned and prepared.

 5. You don’t have to be a seasoned chef to be successful at meal planning.